 International Students—Masters Graduate & PhD Graduate Streams

-As indicated above, International Students with Masters or PhD degrees from a publicly-funded university in Ontario, can apply to OINP without having a job offer.
+As indicated above OINP's International Graduate Streams give opportunities to international students with Masters or PhD degrees from a publicly-funded university in Ontario, can apply to OINP without having a job offer.
 The application must be submitted within two years of the date the degree was granted—students can not apply before they have finished their degree.

 International students are required to have settlement funds to support themselves while they look for a permanent, full-time job.
 The fee to apply under this stream is $1,500.